pjotrs-osnovskis/movie-app-ms2/README.md

 > Test showed long loading time on images, I tried to figure out some solutions to rescale image on loading to improve web app's loading speed, but due to lack of experience and time couldn't implement it at this time.
 Shows contrast ratio on movie ratings, tried to fix that, made numbers brighter and added transparency to background, to keep the color, but still error persists.
 Added keywords and description to index.html and contact.html.

-> After a Mentor meeting we did some de bugging.
+> After a Mentor meeting we did some debugging.
 Figured that API has different sizes of images, so we used a smaller image size and it has improved loading times a little.
+But it reduced modal poster as well so I added another variable for modal posters to upload a bigger image.

 | Test | Mobile | Desktop |
 | :-- | :--: | :--: |